About the School

 To this end we've developed energetic fundamental and clinical research programmes, together with world-renowned referral hospitals and University-owned farms that model new, best practice for professionals everywhere.

-Throughout the Institute, our friendly and approachable staff view all students as future colleagues, whatever their eventual focus.
+Throughout the School, our friendly and approachable staff view all students as future colleagues, whatever their eventual focus.
 We also place a big emphasis on investment for the future, with new teaching facilities at our Liverpool and Leahurst campuses helping us to create an environment of ‘learning through doing’.
 Our teaching suites incorporate small and large group tuition areas, clinical skills labs and the latest technology to encourage collaboration, discussion and debate.

 But it's not all work and no play: there's an active and inclusive social scene, run by students for students.
 No wonder we were ranked 1st nationally in the Guardian University Guide 2015 and fifth in the 2017 QS rankings.